misaka-umi/URL-Redirector/README.md

   <img src="icon.png" alt="URL Redirector Logo" width="128" height="128">
 </p>

-A Chrome extension that allows you to easily redirect URLs based on custom patterns.
+A Chrome extension that allows you to redirect URLs based on custom patterns easily.
 Perfect for developers and users who need to handle URL redirections frequently.

 ## Features